pxslip/db-studio/docs/guides/headless-cms/build-static-website/next-13.md

 ---
-description: This guide shows you how build a website with Next 13 and Directus as a Headless CMS.
+description: This guide shows you how build a website with Next 13 and d9 as a Headless CMS.
 tags: []
 skill_level:
 directus_version: 9.21.4